phpcr/phpcr-docs/tutorial/Tutorial.md

     var_dump($lockManager->isLocked('/data/sibling')); // should be true
     var_dump($lockManager->isLocked('/data/sibling/child1')); // should be true because we locked deep

+    // getting the lock from LockManager is not yet implemented with jackalope-jackrabbit
     $lock = $lockManager->getLock('/data/sibling');
     var_dump($lock->isLockOwningSession()); // true, this is our lock, not somebody else's var_dump($lock->getSecondsRemaining()); // PHP_INT_MAX because this lock has no timeout